xaiksan1/vercel-examples/ai-chatgpt/README.md

 # AI Chat GPT-3 with Persistence using LangChain and Steamship

-This example shows how to implement a persistent chat bot using Next.js, API Routes, and [OpenAI API](https://beta.openai.com/docs/api-reference/completions/create).
+This example shows how to implement a persistent chat bot using Next.js, API Routes, [OpenAI](https://beta.openai.com/docs/api-reference/completions/create), and [Steamship](https://www.steamship.com).

 ### Components